Logarithmic sheaves of complete intersections: Algebraically independent sequences of length 2 and rational foliations

 which means that the entries of the morphism $\alpha:\opn(1)^{\oplus n+1}\to\opn(d+2)$ given by the composition

 are precisely $\alpha_i=p\cdot f_1\partial_if_2-q\cdot f_2\partial_if_1$.
-Since, on the other hand, $\alpha=(-qf_2 pf_1)\circ\mu$, we conclude that $\mu=\calj_\sigma$, as desired.
+Since, on the other hand, $\alpha=(-qf_2 pf_1)\circ\mu$, we conclude that $\mu=\nabla\sigma$, as desired.

-Conversely, given a regular sequence $\sigma=(f_1,f_2)$ with $\deg(f_i)=d_i+1$, we follow the proof of Lemma \ref{lem:dist} in Section \ref{sec:sqc-dist} and consider the associated codimension 1 distribution $\sD_\sigma$ as presented in display \eqref{distribution}; in the case at hand, this simplifies to (setting $d=d_1+d_2$)
+Conversely, given an algebraically independent $\sigma=(f_1,f_2)$ with $\deg(f_i)=d_i+1$, we follow the proof of Lemma \ref{lem:dist} in Section \ref{sec:sqc-dist} and consider the associated codimension 1 distribution $\sD_\sigma$ as presented in display \eqref{distribution}; in the case at hand, this simplifies to (setting $d=d_1+d_2$)

-where $\Gamma_\sigma\subset\pn$ is a (possibly not pure) 2-codimensional subscheme of $\pn$, and $l=c_1(\calq_\sigma)$; this is precisely the codimension one distribution associated to the (possibly non saturated) twisted rational 1-form
+where $\Gamma_\sigma\subset\pn$ is a (possibly not pure) 2-codimensional subscheme of $\pn$, and $l=c_1(\calq_\sigma)$; this is precisely the codimension one distribution associated with the (possibly non-saturated) twisted rational 1-form

 Moreover, the bottom line of the diagram in display \eqref{diag3} yields the following description for the singular scheme $\Gamma_\sigma$ of $\omega$:

 In particular, we have that